The train continued to roll the miles north towards Burlington.

 Two more views of the Canadian Pacific MP15AC 1404.
-This ends our tour of the Vermont Railroad Roundhouse in Burlington.
-A very big thank you to the Vermont Railroad for having us here today at their roundhouse in town.
+This ended our tour of the Vermont Railroad Roundhouse in Burlington.
+A very big thank you to the Vermont Railroad for having us here today at their roundhouse.

 The bay in Burlington.
 Next I can never pass up locomotives in perfect light.

-Vermont Railroad 311 GP-40-2LW ex CN.
+Vermont Railroad GP40-2LW 311.
 I continued my walk back to our boarding location.

-Burlington Union Station.
-I walked to the next grade crossing and found a outdoor grill and had a hot dog and Coca-Cola.
-I then walked inside the lower level of Burlington Union Station to use a bathroom.
+Burlington Union Station built in 1916.
+I walked to the next grade crossing and found a outdoor grill and had a hot dog and Coca-Cola then walked inside the lower level of the station to use a bathroom.

-The Train left at 4:00 PM and started out of Burlington but stopped for one person whose watch had stopped running.
+The Train departed at 4:00 PM and started out of Burlington but stopped for a passenger whose watch had stopped running.

 Later we crossed the New Haven Bridge.

-The passengers in my Rutlland Railroad Combine 280.
+The passengers in my Rutland Railroad combine 280.